 How can brand be a tool for this approach?

 Brand is a lens through which to understand the user experience and determine where you can be most impactful.
 The digital world can feel ominous, and it’s easy to get lost if your approach to technology is to keep up with the Joneses.
 For example, Southwest tracked their users’ digital customer journey from desktop to phone and designed their digital brand experience around what each audience needs at each touchpoint, while delivering on their brand purpose: “To connect people to what’s important in their lives through friendly, reliable, low-cost air travel.”
-Southwest reorganized the information and calls to action among the desktop, phone and app to better meet these different needs.
+As part of its digital branding strategy, Southwest reorganized the information and calls to action among the desktop, phone and app to better meet these different needs.
 Log on to the desktop, and special offers are highlighted.
 Open the same site on your phone, and access to check-in and flight status are readily available.
 Finding where user needs overlap with your brand can add significant value and help determine where to focus—from brand strategy to technology to design.

 Jenna Isken is a digital branding strategist at Siegel+Gale.
 Follow Jenna on Twitter: @jennaisken